 How to Observe Blindness Awareness Month

-In the name of a relative, friend or even yourself — make a donation to a an organization dedicated to helping people with vision problems.
+In the name of a relative, friend, or even yourself —donate to an organization helping the visually impaired.
 Organizations like the National Federation of the Blind or the Foundation Fighting Blindness work year-round to fund research to prevent and cure conditions causing vision impairment or blindness.
-Much of this work centers around genetics, transplantation, retinal implants and nutritional and pharmaceutical therapies.
-Your dollars can take this research far.
+Your donations support their research in areas such as genetics, transplantation, retinal implants, and nutritional and pharmaceutical therapies.

 Read to someone

 Do you know a legally impaired or blind student?
 Does your elderly neighbor struggle to read books, newspapers, or magazines?
-Here's your chance to step up.
-You can also locate a free reading service in your community and make a big difference to someone who may even be newly-diagnosed and feeling overwhelmed.
+Volunteer to read to them.
+This is a meaningful way to spend time with someone who is visually challenged and may not have tools to read on their own.

 Watch your sugar